flame-ingo/docking-simulator/README.md

    - Align the space station with the spaceship in the center.

 4. **Play Again!:**
-   - Press the reload button to play the game again!
+   - Refresh the page in your browser to play again!

 ## Technologies Used